alirezadaghigh99/DL-Bench/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the AGPL-GNU License - see the LICENSE file for details.

 ---